On this page:

 Two semesters are needed to complete the Honors Project and you must apply the semester prior to starting the project.
 For example, to complete an Honors Project in the Fall and Spring semesters of your senior year, you would need to apply by March 1 of your junior year—six months prior to the start of the project.

-You must contact the honors coordinator during the semester prior to the anticipated project, typically prior to the last semester of your junior year.
+You must contact the honors coordinator during the semester prior to the anticipated project, typically prior to the last semester of your junior year AND find a faculty member willing to serve as your honors project advisor prior to submitting the application.
 The honors project must be completed in the course of two consecutive semesters any time prior to graduation.

 Selection Criteria